BarCamp Copenhagen 8.2: BarCamp Copenhagen Intelligence Agency - Part I

 Hackable game

-Like I mentioned, Mark Wubben thought me the importance of the game being hackable, meaning that you should be able to bend the rules, so what I came up with was this:
+As mentioned, Mark Wubben tought me the importance of the game being “hackable”, this means that you should be able to bend the rules, so what I came up with was this:

 • Information about the waypoints would be made available on the website once the teams had departed